rs-costa/rs-costa.github.io/index.md

 ### Recent Research Projects

-•	[PneumoSyS](http://bit.ly/18m5BZj) – A systems biology approach to the role of pneumococcal carbon metabolism in colonization and invasive disease (PTDC/SAU-MII/100964/2008), Role: Team member, PI: Ana Rute Neves.

-•	LEVITA – Towards microbial sustainable production of itaconic and levulinic acids (Twinning program of EraSynBio), Role: Team member, PI: Nuno Mira.

-•	[BacHBerry](http://www.bacberry.eu) – BACterial Hosts for production of Bioactive phenolics from bERRY fruits (FP7-KBBE.2013.3.1-01), Role: Team member, PI: Jochen Forster.

-•	[TTRaFFIC](http://www.era-ib.net/6thjointcall/ttraffic) – Toxicity and TRansport For Fungal production of Industrial Compounds (ERA-IB-2-6/0003/2014), Role: Team member, PI: Nuno Mira. (ongoing)

 •	[IPOscore](https://iposcore.wixsite.com/project/) – Predicting the risk of complications of surgical treatment and define prognosis of cancer patients through clinical and biopathological data integration (DSAIPA/DS/0042/2018), Role: Principal Investigator. (ongoing)
 **If you are interested in doing a PhD or work with us on this project - just [email](mailto:rafael.s.costa@tecnico.ulisboa.pt) me!**

+•	[TTRaFFIC](http://www.era-ib.net/6thjointcall/ttraffic) – Toxicity and TRansport For Fungal production of Industrial Compounds (ERA-IB-2-6/0003/2014), Role: Team member, PI: Nuno Mira. (ongoing)

+•	[BacHBerry](http://www.bacberry.eu) – BACterial Hosts for production of Bioactive phenolics from bERRY fruits (FP7-KBBE.2013.3.1-01), Role: Team member, PI: Jochen Forster.

+•	LEVITA – Towards microbial sustainable production of itaconic and levulinic acids (Twinning program of EraSynBio), Role: Team member, PI: Nuno Mira.

+•	[PneumoSyS](http://bit.ly/18m5BZj) – A systems biology approach to the role of pneumococcal carbon metabolism in colonization and invasive disease (PTDC/SAU-MII/100964/2008), Role: Team member, PI: Ana Rute Neves.

 ### Software & Tools

 - KiMoSys database.
 An experimental data repository for Kinetic Models of biological SYStems.
-Available at www.kimosys.org
+Available at [www.kimosys.org](www.kimosys.org)

 - ObjComparison.
 Matlab implementation for investigation the effect of cellular objective function and constraints in flux balance constraint-based models.
 Implementation of all objective functions and constraints can be adapted to test different metabolic systems.
-Available at http://bit.ly/17QACEW
+Available at [http://bit.ly/17QACEW](http://bit.ly/17QACEW)

 - SON-EM.
 An algorithm for hybrid system identification of Switched affine AutoRegressive model with eXogenous inputs (SARX) models using Sum of Norms regularization and Expectation Maximization.
-Available at http://bit.ly/1DaGaVS
+Available at [http://bit.ly/1DaGaVS](http://bit.ly/1DaGaVS)

 ### Teaching Activities